 which directly measures the statistical power to discriminate between different cosmologies.
 To enhance the stability and robustness of our results, we compute the mean $\Delta \chi^2$ cross the six overlapping redshift bins, defined as:

-where $\overline{\chi^2}$ and $\overline{\chi^2_{\rm min}}$ represent the averaged $\chi^2$ values over all bins.
-This averaging procedure is aimed to 1) reduce statistical fluctuations due to our relatively small sample size and 2) improve robustness against chance variations in our proof-of-concept analysis (which currently considers only three simulations).
-By adopting this approach, we effectively mitigate the statistical fluctuations while maintaining the sensitivity of cosmological parameters.
+where $\overline{\chi^2}$ and $\overline{\chi^2_{\rm min}}$ represent the average $\chi^2$ values over all bins, as defined in Equation~\ref{eq:chi2}.
+This averaging procedure serves two purposes: 1) to reduce statistical fluctuations arising from the relatively small sample size, and 2) to improve robustness against random variations in our proof-of-concept analysis, which currently includes only three simulations.
+By adopting this approach, we effectively suppress statistical noise while preserving sensitivity to cosmological parameters.

 Figure~\ref{fig:chi} presents the variation of $\Delta \overline{\chi^2}$ as $\Omega_m$ varies from 0.25 to 0.4.
 In all cases we find $\Omega_m=0.31$ leads to the minimal $\chi^2$, so it always serves as the baseline.
-We find that: \begin{itemize} \item The incorporation of weighted statistics provides significant improvement over using the two-point angular correlation function (2PACF) alone, as evidenced by the enhanced $\Delta \overline{\chi^2}$.
-This demonstrates greater statistical power for constraining cosmological parameters. \item Among all tested combinations, the most sensitive probe of $\Omega_m$ is achieved by combining 2PACF with the $\hat{w}(\theta)$ statistic weighted by $1/\bar{D}_{\rm nei}$ (red squares in Figure~\ref{fig:chi}), enlarging the value of $\Delta \chi^2$ by 2-3 times. \end{itemize} To quantitatively assess the improvement gained by incorporating $\beta$-cosmic-web-weighted $\hat w^(\theta)$ statistics compared to the conventional 2PACF approach, we introduce the relative sensitivity metric:
+We find that: \begin{itemize} \item the incorporation of weighted statistics provides significant improvement over using the two-point angular correlation function (2PACF) alone, as evidenced by the enhanced $\Delta \overline{\chi^2}$.
+This demonstrates greater statistical power for constraining cosmological parameters. \item among all tested combinations, the most sensitive probe of $\Omega_m$ is achieved by combining 2PACF with the $\hat{w}(\theta)$ statistic weighted by $1/\bar{D}_{\rm nei}$ (red squares in Fig.~\ref{fig:chi}), enlarging the value of $\Delta \chi^2$ by 2-3 times. \end{itemize} To quantitatively assess the improvement gained by incorporating $\beta$-cosmic-web-weighted $\hat{w}(\theta)$ statistics compared to the conventional 2PACF approach, we introduce the relative sensitivity metric: